devtron-labs/devtron/docs/setup/getting-started/getting-started.md

 >**Note:**
 * Please make sure that the recommended resources are available on your Kubernetes cluster before you proceed with Devtron installation.
-* It is NOT recommended to use brustable CPU VMs (T series in AWS, B Series in Azure and E2/N1 in GCP) for Devtron installation.
+* It is NOT recommended to use brustable CPU VMs (T series in AWS, B Series in Azure and E2/N1 in GCP) for Devtron installation to experience consistency in performance.

 ## Installation of Devtron

-As it is mentioned before, you can install Devtron standalone (Helm Dashboard by Devtron) or along with CI/CD integration.
+You can install Devtron standalone (Helm Dashboard by Devtron) or along with CI/CD integration.
 Or, you can upgrade Devtron to the latest version.

 Choose one of the options as per your requirements: